sawyerwatts/Checklists/common.md

     1. How could this module be implemented without any given dependency?
 1. What is the blast radius for, and/or difficulty in implementing, any particular change to the encapsulated knowledge, implementation details, or dependencies?
+1. How is the cumulative complexity of the system's interfaces?

 ## Scalability and SLAs